HeardLibrary/digital-scholarship/host/wikidata/bot.md

 <img src="../images/partner-property.png" style="border:1px solid black">

-Here's an example of a property that I could use to link Mickey Mouse to Minnie Mouse.
+Above is an example of a property that I could use to link Mickey Mouse to Minnie Mouse.

 <img src="../images/partner-property-created.png" style="border:1px solid black">